-Learning Cultures is a socio-genetic approach to pedagogy, based on the idea that higher forms of thinking have their genesis in the context of social interaction.
+Learning Cultures is a social-constructivist approach to pedagogy, based on the idea that higher forms of thinking have their genesis in the context of social interaction.
 In Learning Cultures, classroom social activities are deliberately designed and organized to catalyze targeted forms of higher-level thinking and cause them to develop through social interaction and self-directed learning opportunities.
 These activities stimulate the skills and motivations of shared intentionality, which enable learners to coordinate mental states and control their thinking.
 Learners use these skills and motivations to develop shared intentionality, and processes of shared intentionality enable them to develop social and cognitive capacities.

 The model is designed around learning formats.
 Formats specify conditions for familiar classroom learning situations, like small group- and one-on-one lessons.
 But instead of the traditional emphasis on the transmission of information or didactic delivery of lessons, formats are organized in ways that require collaboration, distribute responsibility for learning to students, and maximize their engagement.
 They provide a support system for learners to develop academic abilities through their interactions with others.
 Within this approach, new skills are understood to be internalized social norms accessed through participation as opposed to the more traditional view that skills are discreet modules of knowledge that are acquired.

 Assessments are embedded within these situations to structure activity and to provide information that learners and teachers use to self-monitor and guide their behavior.
 For example, format procedures are specified in assessment rubrics that outline transparent social roles for learners and teachers within each of the formats (click the Assessment tab above to access the Learning Cultures format rubrics).

 When they take on their assigned social roles, learners are required to perform higher mental operations.
 They argue and reason cooperatively and shift and share perspectives.
 In the process of doing these things, they make assertions, defend positions, define terms, and make inferences.
 The purpose of these situations is not to accumulate more information or develop skills, but to develop and enhance the capacity to think.